22-03234/Finals-Trial/README.md

 </p>

 <p align="justify">
-The image above displays a 0.5Vpp square wave input (red) is processed by a 1 Hz low-pass filter, which slowly smooths the sharp transitions into a sinusoidal-shaped output (blue), emulating a real-time RMS detector that reflects average signal amplitude over time, demonstrating how the filter removes high-frequency components while producing a slow, stable control signal suitable for driving servomotors in a robotic arm.
+&emsp;&emsp;The image above displays a 0.5Vpp square wave input (red) is processed by a 1 Hz low-pass filter, which slowly smooths the sharp transitions into a sinusoidal-shaped output (blue), emulating a real-time RMS detector that reflects average signal amplitude over time, demonstrating how the filter removes high-frequency components while producing a slow, stable control signal suitable for driving servomotors in a robotic arm.
 </p>

 **EMG Channel 1 Waveform Selection from 10% to 90%:**